EvanHahn/evanhahn-dot-com/projects/index.md

 * [Origin](http://js13kgames.com/entries/origin) won 7th place in the [2013 js13kgames](http://2013.js13kgames.com).
 I also [wrote a little blog post](/origin-js13kgames/) about it
 * [Percentage.js](https://github.com/EvanHahn/percentage.js) is a simple function to convert numbers to percentages, like 0.12 to 12%
 * [Pie Time](http://js1k.com/2015-hypetrain/demo/2169) was my entry to JS1k 2015.
 I also wrote [a post about it](/js1k-2015/)
-* [Pushbullet CLI](https://github.com/EvanHahn/pushbullet-cli) is a command-line interface to [Pushbullet](https://www.pushbullet.com/)
+* [Pushbullet CLI](https://github.com/r-darwish/pushbullet-cli) is a command-line interface to [Pushbullet](https://www.pushbullet.com/).
+I'm no longer the maintainer
 * [QR It](http://evanhahn.github.io/QRIt/) turns text into QR
 * [random-word](https://github.com/EvanHahn/random-word) is a CLI tool to pick a random word from a file
 * [rename](https://github.com/EvanHahn/rename) is an interactive version of the `mv` command
 * [RTS camera for Unity](https://github.com/EvanHahn/Unity-RTS-camera) is a little utility for RTS games in Unity.
-Made it for a course
+Made it for a university course
 * [ScriptInclude](https://github.com/EvanHahn/ScriptInclude) adds `include` to browser-based JavaScript and is tiny
 * [setAttributes](https://github.com/EvanHahn/setAttributes) helps you call `.setAttribute` on a DOM node more easily
 * [SnackWrap](https://github.com/EvanHahn/SnackWrap) allows you to watch files and run a shell command every time a file changes.
 Not as focused as [Grunt](http://gruntjs.com/) or [Sprockets](https://github.com/sstephenson/sprockets)